GatorEducator/java-assignment-solution-100-01/README.md

 this repository will pass, as evidenced by a green &#x2714; instead of a red &#x2717; appearing in the commit logs.
 An instructor would use this repository to create a "starter" repository with purposefully omitted features that a student would create in order to achieve the stated learning objectives.
-A lot of the content in this document is written in its current form under the assumption that it will also accompany the "starter" repository that an instructor shares with a student through the use of [GitHub Classroom](https://classroom.github.com/).
+Please bear in mind that much of the content in this document is written in its current form under the assumption that it will also accompany the "starter" repository that an instructor shares with a student through the use of [GitHub Classroom](https://classroom.github.com/).

 This assignment requires a programmer to implement and test a Java program,